tronalddump-io/slate/source/index.html.md

 --------- | ------- | -----------
-query | String | The search query must be at least 3 characters long page | Integer | The page number
+query | String | The search query must be at least 3 characters long page | Integer | The page number size | Integer | The page size, value must be between 5 and 25 (default 25)

 ## Get tags